fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Disable the "Log in" link button while loading the scripts which enable it to open the login popup section.
+* Fixed: Fix required fields marker for accessibility.
+Stop adding `required` attribute to required fields as this sometimes breaks form validation.

 = 2.1.0 - 2022-12-05 =